ryantangit/Gun-n-Powder/README.md

 # Planit

-Planit is a web-based food recommendation program, leveraging computer vision and GenAI.
+Planit is a web-based food recipe recommendation program, leveraging computer vision and GenAI.

 # Problem Statement:
 Aimed specifically at young adults who are starting to live independently but may not have the skill and expertise to plan out food for themselves.